playcanvas/developer.playcanvas.com/content/user-manual/assets/audio.md

 ---
 title: Audio
 template: page.tmpl.html
+position: 6
 ---

 Audio assets are sound files which can be played back using the Audiosource component.

 Any audio format that is supported by the web-browser is supported by PlayCanvas.
 No processing is done to the audio file on import.